j-wojcik/enterprise/Readme.md

 # Itegration patterns
+Library contains set of classes, that allows to easy integrate your aplications via message queues.
+It implements many of entities you know from articles/books, about integration (eg. channel, sender, receiver, exhchange etc.)

 ## Code samples

 ### Send via channel
-To send message via channel you must just pick destination address (broker/andpoint) and use method Send in generic sender.
+To send message via channel you must just pick destination address (broker/endpoint) and use method Send in generic sender.

 ```c#
 using (var sender = new Sender<MyClass>(_factory, _converter, "myBroker", "publishEndpoint"))